repe-org/REPE/README.md

 # REPE (Remote Efficient Protocol Extension)

-> [!CAUTION]
->
-> This specification is under ACTIVE DEVELOPMENT and should be considered UNSTABLE.

 REPE is a fast and simple RPC protocol that can package any data format and any query specification.
 It defines a binary header which can be invoked with any query specification.
 The payload (body) can be any format, JSON, BEVE, raw binary, text, etc.

 - High performance